alanreynosov/mongodb-arm64/README.md

 # mongodb

-Build dockerless container for MongoDB Server 4.2 with Kaniko on Kubernetes
+Build Docker-less container images for MongoDB Server4.2 with Kaniko for Kubernetes